-FTF – THE SWEDISH SOCIETY FOR AERONAUTICS & ASTRONAUTICS
+FTF – THE SWEDISH SOCIETY OF AERONAUTICS & ASTRONAUTICS

 FTF (FlygTekniska Föreningen) was founded in 1933 in Stockholm.
 In 1968 there was a merger with the Swedish Interplanetary Society (Svenska Interplanetariska Sällskapet) into what constitutes the present society.
 In consequence, the name in Swedish was later changed into Flyg- och rymd-tekniska Föreningen, but the abbreviation FTF was retained.